apotonick/disposable/README.md

 Callbacks.new(twin.songs).on_added { |twin| .. }
 ```

-Callbacks in Disposable/Trailblazer are the opposite of what you've learned from Rails: Callbacks do not get triggered magically somewhere, _you_ have to invoke them explicitly.
+Callbacks in Disposable/Trailblazer are the opposite of what you've learned from Rails: _Inverse Callbacks_ do not get triggered magically somewhere, _you_ have to invoke them explicitly.

 The passive mechanism will then look for twins matching that condition and invoke the attached callbacks.